dracula/lsd/INSTALL.md

 theme: dracula
 ```

-4. If there is no config file please feel free to use this one.[config.zip](https://github.com/dracula/lsd/files/11512591/config.zip)
+4. If there is no config file please feel free to use this one. [config.zip](https://github.com/dracula/lsd/files/11512591/config.zip)

 ##### Windows